10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Truly immerse yourself in the region’s spectacular nature on a 5-hour, guided hike in the Andes Mountains.
 End the tour relaxing while sipping a pisco sour as you soak your muscles from the day’s hike in a thermal pool.
 Book it now!

-Our recommended places to visit in Santiago are spread out all over the sprawling city.
+Our recommended places to visit in Santiago are spread out.
 For an easy way to get to all the top attractions in Santiago, Chile, hop aboard the red, double-decker bus.
-All-day tickets allow guests to catch a ride and disembark at any stop…and buses run every 30 minutes.
-Additionally, there is on-board commentary full of facts about Santiago, Chile that provide a narrative as you pass by the sights.
+All-day tickets allow guests to catch a ride and disembark at any stop.
+Additionally, there is on-board commentary that provide a narrative as you pass by the sights.
 Buy Your Ticket Online!

 Where To Stay in Santiago, Chile